beejamin/typomatic/README.md

 Typomatic uses Compass Vertical Rhythm module and Sass Maps to give a flexible solution for handling type scale on a project.

+## Config
+The *_config.scss* file holds the Sass Maps with the type scale and type weight values.
+Use it to modify the scale to match your project.

 ## Mixins
 ### type-scale
-The scale is defined in the *$type-scale* Sass Map type sizes defined in the *config.scss* file.
+The scale is defined in the *$type-scale* Sass Map type sizes defined in the *_config.scss* file.

 Mixin arguments: